 A wedding ring is one of the most precious pieces a person can own, but have you ever wondered how they became so popular and significant to modern culture?
+Welcome to our guide to wedding rings!
 The evolution of wedding rings shows where they began, how ancient influences are still present in today’s trends, and how modern aesthetics have added endless ways to make a ring your own.

 The Diamond Room has a team of expert staff that knows all about wedding rings–including modern and vintage trends and how to wear them.
 Take a crash course on wedding rings to learn about their evolution and how to find a ring that feels timeless to you.

 Guide to Wedding Rings: The History of Wedding Rings

 The tradition of wedding rings dates back 3,000 years to the Egyptians.
 Pharaohs originally used the rings to represent eternity since a circle has no end.
 But the Greeks originated the concept of giving rings to one’s lover to represent devotion; these rings were often made of gold.